shadowedj33/bbronze-app/README.md

-# BBronze MERN Online Mobile Spray Tanning Appointment Booking Application
+# BBronze  Online Mobile Spray Tanning Booking Application

 ## Description
 BBronze is a MERN stack application designed to simplify the process of booking mobile spray tanning appointments.
 It provides an intuitive interface for customers to schedule appointments, and a robust backend for administrators to manage bookings.